bachya/cliutils/README.md

 ```
 ![alt text](https://raw.githubusercontent.com/bachya/cli-utils/master/res/readme-images/prefs-ask-behaviors.png "Behaviors")

 Note that behaviors are executed in order, which might give you different results than you're expecting.
-In the example above, for example, placing the `uppercase` behavior last in the list will uppercase *the entire string* (including prefix and suffix).
+Using the YAML above, for example, placing the `uppercase` behavior last in the list will uppercase *the entire string* (including prefix and suffix).

 ### Adding Pref Responses to a Configurator